dataviz-sp22/proj2-other-carp/Proposal/Proposal.md

 Russian-Ukraine crisis is a long lasting problem and it caused countless casualties nearly everyday.
-The earliest big confrontation can be dated back to 2014, when two cities from Ukraine (Donetsk and Luhansk) started revolution.
-From 2014 to 2022, there are several small military events and non-military but violent events happened at the boarder of Russia-Ukraine.
-In 2022, concerning the East expansion of NATO, Russia started a war against Ukraine and brings up the confrontation.
-Many people are killed and many cities are destroyed during the war.
+The earliest big confrontation can be dated back to 2014, when pro-Russian separatists in two cities in Ukraine, Donetsk and Luhansk, started revolts.
+From 2014 to 2022, there were several small military events and non-military but violent events happened in Ukraine in the area close to the Russian-Ukrainian border.
+In 2022, allegedly concerned with the potential Eastward expansion of NATO, Russia started a war against Ukraine by attacking targets in the whole country using air weapons and by invading its land territory from multiple sides at the same time.
+Millions of refugees fled the country, dozens of thousands of people including civilians have been killed in targeted and untargeted attacks, many people have been tortured and robbed of their life assets, and many cities have been destroyed within several weeks.
 In this project, we want to build a shiny app to illustrate the military events happened during the recent 2022 Russia-Ukraine war and keep track of the territory boundary or military marching of soldiers from two sides.

-We choose this topic because all of us are concerned about international confrontations.
-We hope that the world is peaceful and there is no war or violent event exist any more.
-Also, it would be interesting to take a look at the which place has the most attackers or military actions, and which side has the relative advantages as the battles continued.
-If we can plot every single events on a map, we will be able to discover some patterns such as which area or city has the most violent event happen and hopefully, we can prevent the same attacks from happening again.
+We have chosen this topic, because all of us are concerned about international confrontations.
+We wish the world were peaceful and there were no wars or violent events anymore.

+We are also motivated by the opportunity of enhancing the study of the war in its specific aspects, such as place has the most attackers or military actions, and which side has the relative advantages as the battles continue.
+If we can plot every single events on a map, we will be able to discover some patterns such as which area or city has the most violent event happen.
+Perhaps insights with tools such as ours could be somehow used prevent the same attacks from happening again.

-What we want to do is to use shiny app and interactive plots to live demonstrate the process of Russia-Ukraine war, including the territory movement, military and non-military events across different time frame.
+We want to use shiny app and interactive plots to live demonstrate the process of Russia-Ukraine war, including the territory movement, military and non-military events across different timeframes.

-The GOAL is to create pieces of “generative” art, ie., pieces of art that have been generated using computer input and mathematical formulas.
+A higher-level goal is to create pieces of “generative” art, ie., pieces of art that have been generated using computer input and mathematical formulas.

 You can find more details on data frame below and all the codes are included on “app.R” file in Shiny App folder.